 Item Number 3.
 Indicate whether your spouse is living with you.
-If your spouse lives with you, list your spouse in the table provided in Item Number 4.
+If your spouse lives with you, list your spouse in the table provided in Item Number 4. and provide their income in Item Number 9.
 If applicable, indicate whether your spouse provides any financial support to your household.
-If your spouse provides any financial support to your household, include any contributions that your spouse provides to your household in Item Number 7.
+If your spouse provides any financial support to your household, include any contributions that your spouse provides to your household in Item Number 10.